 My writing’s really what got me through the last year after Dan died.
 I mean at first I felt so betrayed as if he had left me for another women.
 When you’re a blue-collar woman and your husband dies it takes away your whole sense of security.
 So I began writing about having all the money in the world and I imagined myself going to spas and swanky New York parties just like the people on TV, where nobody has any real problems and everything’s solved within 30 minutes.
 I tried to imagine myself as Mary Richards, Jeannie, That Girl.
 But I was so angry I was more like a female Steven Segal wanting to fight the whole world.
 (Via)

 TV shows and movies about writers writing are typically a painful, self-serving slog (and the rest of her speech should have been trimmed), but this one kind of works.
 Here’s a woman who was deeply, painfully in love with her husband who she’s been with since middle school, but in an instance, he’s gone.
 She responds to the tragedy by immersing herself in a fictional world, one where Dan’s alive and they’re rich and…OK, it still doesn’t make up for everything before it.
 Things were getting too real there.
+(Even though Dan’s obviously alive in the revival, which is dealt with in a throw-away joke already in the trailer.)

-A brief collection of the oddest scenes from season nine of Roseanne.
+To celebrate the 2018 Roseanne revival, let’s take a look back at a brief collection of the oddest scenes from season nine of Roseanne.